YoRyan/open-nec/Docs/for-contributors/index.md

 - `MSBuild.exe`: Microsoft's take on the Makefile.
 This comes with any installation of Visual Studio.
 From VS, you can [open](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) a developer console with this tool already included in `%PATH%`.
 - `luacheck.exe`: the [Luacheck](https://github.com/mpeterv/luacheck) linter.
 Its static analysis capabilities are much appreciated for an untyped language like Lua.
 Although it was designed for Lua 5.1+, it works well enough on 5.0—with the exception of variable length arguments, which it misinterprets as "unused variables."
 The static Windows executable will work just fine.
-- `luac50.exe`: the Lua 5.0 [compiler](https://sourceforge.net/projects/luabinaries/files/5.0.3/Tools%20Executables/).
-This is used to compile the actual bytecode for Train Simulator.
 - `compressonatorcli.exe`: The CLI version of [AMD's Compressonator](https://gpuopen.com/compressonator/), a tool we use to generate DDS textures.
+- `luac.exe`: the Lua 5.0 compiler.
+A copy is included with the game.
 - `serz.exe`: Train Simulator's .bin data packer.
 Included with the game.
 - `ConvertToDav.exe`: Train Simulator's .dav sound compiler.
 Included with the game.
 - `ConvertToTg.exe`: Train Simulator's .TgPcDx texture compiler.
 Included with the game.